ValakPalak/Microsoft-Engage-2021/README.md

    ```
 7. Add your TURN SERVER Credentials (Lines 51-55) in `script.js`
 8. While hosting on Heroku, Uncomment Lines 39-56 in `script.js`
+9. To run the application on Local Host
+   - Open the command prompt from your project directory and run the command ```npm start```.
+   - Go to your browser and type http://localhost:3030/ in the address bar.

 <!-- USAGE EXAMPLES -->